Next Studio Show: Fish Eye

 The budget (including royalties and scripts) for directors who have already directed an “In the Works” production and are applying to direct a full-length Studio play is $450.
 A full length studio production has 5.5 weeks of rehearsal and usually opens the Thursday or Friday of the sixth week of rehearsal.

 Any production that may be part of the Fall 2020 Studio Season must have a proposal submitted to Elizabeth Mozer, Director of the Studio Season, by date TBA.

 If you have questions, please contact Elizabeth via email at firstname.lastname@example.org

-The Theatre Department Production Handbook starting on pg.
-19 may be of further assistance.
+Consult the Theatre Department Production Handbook for further assistance.

 Ticket prices (cash only)